TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 Menger, Carl, "On the Origin of Money" (English translation by Caroline A.
 Foley), *Economic Journal*, Volume 2 (1892), pp. 239–55.

+## Note from Morgan

+Comment to Menger:
+"She first examines Weber's famous notion of "ideal types."
+She demonstrates that the founder of the Austrian School, Carl Menger, was doing such ideal typical analysis in his contribution to the marginal revolution; Morgan quotes Menger as saying he was searching for the laws of "abstract economic reality," and not of the "real, in part extremely uneconomic phenomena of human economy" (p.
+144, emphases in Menger)."

+Evolution:
+The Newlyn-Phillips machine offers an interesting case for considering the issue of “machine intelligence.”
+It is an analogue computer for calculating the value of certain macroeconomic variables based on that of others.

+Purpose of modeling:
+"Writing down a model and manipulating it allows economists to think through in a consistent and logical way how a number of variables might interrelate, and to find solutions to questions about such systems.
+This habit of making and using models extends the powers of the mind to ask questions and explore the answers in complicated cases.

+Morgan discusses how models aid in classification: “Such model experimental work allows the economist to test out intuitions and ideas and so come to understand what their loss of demand and supply mean in different circumstances”(p.
+272)